The latest lineup rumours for Glastonbury Festival 2022

 Taylor Swift

-While a report in The Sun recently claimed that Swift had “pulled out” of headlining this year’s festival – she was never actually confirmed to perform.
+A recent report in The Sun claimed that Swift had “pulled out” of headlining this year’s festival.
+But she was never actually confirmed to perform.
 The US pop artist was booked for 2020, but given she’s currently between album cycles and doesn’t have a tour planned this year, it seems less likely that we’ll see her on the Pyramid Stage in June.

 The DAMN rapper was also confirmed to be playing Glastonbury 2020, but he seems like a much bigger bet than Swift for this year.
 He already has a new album in the works, and recently made a return to live concerts with the Super Bowl halftime show along with Eminem, Dr Dre, Mary J Blige and Snoop Dogg.